Chadowo/aniruby/README.md

 `git clone https://github.com/Chadowo/aniruby`

-Then you can use rake to build or test gem.
+Then you can use rake to build or test the gem.

 ## Roadmap